meabert/proxmox-tips-n-tricks/README.md

 > systemdboot users should use proxmox-boot-tool
 > Grub users should shoud use update-grub

-*Note: vfio-pci.disable_idle_d3=1 disables D3 sleep states on VFIO devices* *this is recommended for GPUs and especially HBA's, as it can cause* *issues with specific hardware, mileage may vary however all of my* *TrueNAS / ZFS issues stopped after enabling this*
+**Note: vfio-pci.disable_idle_d3=1 disables D3 sleep states on VFIO devices this is recommended for GPUs and especially HBA's, as it can cause issues with specific hardware, mileage may vary however all of my TrueNAS / ZFS issues stopped after enabling, prior drives randomly would randomly fault out and pools would disconnect with random drives missing**

 ##### AMD Kernel Flags #####